jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 # AWS CloudWatch Log proxy EC2 instance for CloudGuard

 This tutorial shows how to pipe system logs from Check Point CloudGuard Management server to AWS CloudWatch or AWS S3 bucket via a CloudWatch log server acting as a proxy.
+The need for a proxy instance is because, at this point of time, CloudWatch agent or AWS CLI cannot be installed on the Check Point Management Server due to the management server being hardened.
 One example use case is if you want to pipe CloudGuard's cloud management extension logs (cme.log) to AWS CloudWatch for either log aggregation, troubleshooting or analysis purpose.

 ![header image](img/cg-cloudwatch-diagram.png)